 “Whatsit!
 You devil!”

 After exchanging a few pleasantries, McPherson asked, “And just who is the comely lass standing beside you?”

 “Captain Jerome McPherson, I’d like to introduce you to Miss Chellsee Brookkss.
 She arrived from Chrysalis aboard the Destinnee.”

 “Chellsee, this Scottish rogue is Captain Jerome McPherson.”

 Chellsee stared wide-eyed as McPherson said, “Chellsee Brookkss!
 A beautiful name for a charming lady.”

-With those words the red-haired giant swooped her into his arms, lifted her 8 inches off the floor and planted a wet kiss right on the tip of her nose.
-Grinning like a game show host, McPherson lowered her back to her feet, nodded his head at her, thumped Whatsit on the shoulder, gave him an odd wink and turned back to moving down the food line demanding double helpings of everything he saw.
+With those words, the red-haired giant swooped her into his arms, lifted her off the floor and planted a wet kiss on the tip of her nose.
+Grinning like a game show host, McPherson lowered her to her feet, nodded his head, thumped Whatsit on the shoulder, gave him an odd wink and turned back to moving down the food line demanding double helpings of everything he saw.

-Staring open mouthed at McPherson’s back as he made his way down the line, Chellsee rubbed at her nose where McPherson’s mustache still tickled it and asked in a whisper, “Is he always like that?”
+Staring open-mouthed at McPherson’s back as he made his way down the line, Chellsee rubbed her nose where McPherson’s mustache still tickled it and asked in a whisper, “Is he always like that?”

 “McPherson is a constant unchanged by calm or storm,” Whatsit replied with a smile.
 “Irreverent, bombastic, intelligent, loyal.
 A good friend.
 He likes you.”

 “Is that why he tasted me?” she asked with a bewildered look.